SEND Information Report

 On entry to Seaham High School, all students are placed in a Curriculum pathway.
 This is initially based on their Y6 SATS and Teacher Assessment results at the end of Year 6.
 Also the level of support highlighted by the primary school may determine which Curriculum Pathway your child is placed into.
 During the course of Year 7 and other year groups, The Year Leaders hold regular meetings with the English and Maths Faculties.
 This is where students are reviewed and monitored.
 Students underachieving will be discussed and support allocated where necessary.
 Sometime students are moved between the Curriculum Pathways if it is felt such a move is appropriate.

 The Curriculum model adopted at Seaham High School is tailored for the needs of our students and varies from Pathway to Pathway and between the years of 7-11.
 The Blue Pathway Curriculum is heavily weighted to support the Literacy and Numeracy needs of the students and their individual needs.
-The Blue Pathway classes are much smaller classes than Green and Red Pathways, ranging from 11-17 students per class.
-Some students access intervention lessons also.
+The Blue Pathway classes are much smaller classes than Green, Red and Purple Pathways, ranging from 11-17 students per class.
+Some students also access intervention lessons.
 At KS3 this intervention supports literacy and numeracy needs.
 At KS4 students are supported in areas of the curriculum where they are underachieving.

 How is the decision made about the type and how much support my child will receive?